The Non-Tinfoil Guide to EMFs

 I fully intend to dive deeper into the subject in the future, because there are thousands of testimonials and dozens of well-designed studies showing the efficacy of some of these products in reducing symptoms of electro-hypersensitivity (EHS), even when placebo-controlled.

 He does not provide any reference for such a grand statement and this reviewer has not been able to find even one single scientific study.
 We just found testimonials and a few reports where the participants were aware of the device.
+None were placebo-controlled.
 The placebo effect is well documented and can be quite powerful.
-There is a long history of people flocking to snake oil when they can find no other relief, and these devices sure look like snake oil.
+There is a long history of sick people flocking to snake oil when they can find no other relief, and these devices sure look like snake oil.

 The unit volts-per-meter (V/m) is used throughout the book, instead of the more commonly used uW/m2.
 This was apparently on the recommendation of a British EMF expert.
 Other experts prefer other units, such as dBm, but why not use what is used in most popular literature (and most of the biological studies as well)?